SolidCaterpillar/Engr101-AVC-Project/ProgressReport.md

 The final solution  turned out,creating a boolean in int main(), put in completion parameter and change void completion to bool completion. (image below)

 ![For completion](/a.png)

+Team recommendation on how to advance the Project:

+So far the coding side of the project is going up to the mark.
+We need to keep up the good work and try to finish code for challenge as early as possible so that it is not  messed up in the end under pressure.
+Even though the code has been tested by the software engineers and software architect, the tester also needs to perform the assigned tasks.
+Another aspect to imporve is communication between team members regarding the project.